Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Evaluation Results

 Figure \ref{fig:AMresultsPart1} shows the AM and MAV of F1 in Global multilingual datasets under \mfmd-persona scenario across 22 LLMs.
 The performance details of each LLM can be found from Table \ref{tab:part1_English} to Table \ref{tab:Part1_Bengali}.
 Specific cases can be found in Table \ref{app:cases_persona}.

-\textbf{Overall trend:} All models score high under the False condition (above 0.85).
-It is almost not difficult for large models to judge that ''a statement is false."
+\textbf{Overall trend:} All models achieve high scores under the FALSE condition (above 0.85), indicating that LLMs can reliably detect false statements and demonstrate strong performance.
 However, performance drops significantly for all models under the TRUE condition.
-This indicates that correctly identifying “a statement as true” is harder; the models tend to answer conservatively and are more inclined to judge statements as false.
+This indicates that correctly identifying a statement as true is harder; the models tend to answer conservatively and are more inclined to judge statements as false.

-\textbf{Model Performance:} \textbf{1) Across Models:} From the Tables \ref{tab:part1_English} to \ref{tab:Part1_Bengali} in Appendix \ref{app:results}, for the performance under the TRUE condition across the four languages, GPT, Gemini, Claude, and DeepSeek series lead in performance, Qwen series are moderate, and Mistral series lag.
+\textbf{Model Performance:} \textbf{1) Across Models:} According to Tables \ref{tab:part1_English} to \ref{tab:Part1_Bengali} in Appendix \ref{app:results}, for the performance under the TRUE condition across the four languages, GPT, Gemini, Claude, and DeepSeek series lead in performance, Qwen series are moderate, and Mistral series lag.
 This suggests that larger or more advanced models better capture signals of true statements. \textbf{2) Reasoning vs no-think:} For small models (e.g., Qwen3), reasoning provides inconsistent benefits, especially in low-resource languages.
 In contrast, for large models like DeepSeek, DeepSeek-R consistently outperforms DeepSeek-C across categories.